What is Cloud Native, really?

 Example

-• Using Amazon EC2 Auto Scaling Groups for elasticity
+• Amazon EC2 Auto Scaling Groups dynamically adjust capacity based on traffic demand

 Manageable